tristannee/CS156/Transformation-Regression/README.md

-# CS156/hw2
+# Transformation-Regression
 The code in this folder comes from the second homework assignment in the CS156 class at Caltech.

 - hw2_linear_regression.m

-In this MATLAB code, we worked with Linear Regression for classification of points.
+In this MATLAB code, we use Linear Regression for classification of points.
 A target function and data set were created, with dimension = 2 and the data set points were restricted to [-1, 1] x [-1, 1] (cartesian coordinates).
 Then, a random line was chosen and points on one side of the line mapped to +1 while the